Zulko/moviepy/docs/gallery.rst

 Rinconcam
 ----------

 `Rincomcam <http://www.rinconcam.com/month/2014-03>`_ is a camera which films surfers on the Californian beach of Point Rincon.
 At the end of each day it cuts together a video, puts it online, and tweets it.
-Everything is entirely automatized with Python.
+Everything is entirely automated with Python.
 MoviePy is used to add transitions, titles and music to the videos.